 PRIMARY DUTIES AND RESPONSIBILITIES:

-Performs receiving functions for supplies or equipment not on purchase orders and monitors incorrect orders and damaged goods from vendors, returning for merchandise credit or replacement merchandise.
+Monitors incorrect orders and damaged goods from vendors, returning for merchandise credit or replacement merchandise.
+Collaborates to resolve any questions or issues.

 Working knowledge of general office equipment and computers with accounting and organizational skills, including experience in FIS system utilization.